 Amazon isn't a great option for info product niches.
 Amazon does have movies, documentaries, and books, but it's pretty slim pickings here.

-Amazon isn’t a great choice for niches with a big emphasis on social media.
-You are allowed to place Amazon links on your social media profiles, but there are several restrictions.
+Amazon isn't a great choice for niches with a big emphasis on social media.
+Affiliate marketers are allowed to place Amazon links on their social media profiles, but there are several restrictions.
 You must:

 - Own the social media profile that you're using